-Windstar Cruises is currently sailing through Alaska for the first time in twenty years.
+Windstar is currently sailing through Alaska for the first time in twenty years.
 The 212-guest, all-suite Star Legend started with a kickoff in Kenai Fjords National Park May 18 and remains in Alaska until August.

 This is the first return for the cruise line since Wind Spirit (which is now in Tahiti year-round) sailed in Alaska in 1998.